Skip navigation

 Create the Amazon WorkSpaces Application in Duo

-2. Click Protect an Application and locate the entry for Amazon WorkSpaces with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
+2. Locate the entry for Amazon WorkSpaces with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
 Click Protect to the far-right to start configuring Amazon WorkSpaces.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.
 You'll need the information on the Amazon WorkSpaces page under Downloads later.

 3. Amazon WorkSpaces uses the Mail attribute and Username attribute when authenticating.
 We've mapped the bridge attributes to Duo Single Sign-On supported authentication source attributes as follows: